More Passages

 Demme employed signature quirk for some movies, fluid style for others.
 And he was a warm, caring individual to boot.
 There was none like him.
 R.I.P.

-Erin Moran, who last weekend also succumbed cancerous ravages, was one of my first T.V. crushes.
+Erin Moran, who last weekend also succumbed to cancerous ravages, was one of my first T.V. crushes.
 I had watched Happy Days quite religiously as child.
 Every Tuesday night at 8:00 on ABC.
 Moran played Joanie Cunningham, the younger sister of Richie, played by Ron Howard.
 The show was a valentine to the 1950s, and corny as hell.
 I can't get through an episode these days, but as a child, I was transfixed...By the time I hit puberty, Moran was becoming somewhat of a sex symbol, albeit in a girl-next-door sorta way.
 I was envious of Scott Baio, who played Chachi, her boyfriend and eventual groom.
 They even did a short-lived spin off.
 By that time, my interest was waning.
 We now had cable and network sitcoms no longer interested me.

 But even though my attention to Miss Moran was of a, ahem, prurient nature, I always recognized her endearing personality.
 When she started on the program she was so cute and perky, affectionately called "Shortcake" by Fonzie.
 Moran had actually been acting steadily since the 1960s, including an appearance on Daktari.
 She later grew into an attractive young woman, and even if she wasn't always the character who got the best lines, she lent more than able support and lit up the screen.